JOB ANNOUNCEMENT – EDITOR: APSAC ADVISOR AND ALERT

 High level of organizational skills, ability to multi-task and work within deadlines

-Implement Advisor’s strategic mission as established by the APSAC Board of Directors; work with the APSAC Board and management staff to define the nature and scope of both the APSAC Advisor and ensuring they are well integrated into APSAC plans for its continued services to members and the field
+Carry out all aspects of the Advisor’s strategic mission as established by the APSAC Board of Directors; work with the APSAC Board and management staff to define the nature, scope, role and identity of the APSAC Advisor to ensure that it is well integrated into APSAC plans for its continued services to members and the field

-A minimum 18-month contract with will be negotiated with APSAC .
+A minimum 2-year contract will be negotiated with APSAC for reasonable compensation for this work.

-To apply, please send a letter of interest and curriculum vitae to, Bri Stormer, APSAC Manager of Publications and Special Projects at email@example.com by October 15, 2019.
+To apply, please send a letter of interest and curriculum vitae to, Crystal Marks, APSAC Director of Publications and Special Projects at firstname.lastname@example.org